 Outdoor vinyl shutters are constructed from injection molded polypropylene components with UV stabilizers.
 The parts are cut to length, then heat welded and stapled for stable cohesion.
 There is a wood grain texture imprinted on the front surface of vinyl shutters to minimize the potential of a flat reflective glare.
 The thickness of the vinyl is only 1/8”, which feels insubstantial as a standalone shutter.
 However, these vinyl shutters gain rigidity when affixed to a building and prove quite resilient.

 Vinyl components are made in limited widths and heights in 1/4″ increments up to 86 inches.
 There are thousands of size combinations to best match the window dimensions.
 The components are produced in advance and assembled to order for a fast turnaround.
 Vinyl shutters are not as customizable as their composite equivalent.
-The standard production time for vinyl exterior shutters is about 5-7 days.
-Some styles remain in stock and generally ship within 2-3 days.
+The standard production time for vinyl exterior shutters is about 2 weeks.
+Some styles remain in stock and generally ship within 2-3 business days.

 Vinyl shutters are cheap and can be obtained quickly.